verbose/verb-cli/README.md

 > Command line tool for Verb, the markdown documentation generator with zero-configuration required.

-The command line tool for [Verb](https://github.com/assemble/verb).
-Also see [grunt-verb](https://github.com/jonschlinkert/grunt-verb).
+This is the command line tool for [Verb](https://github.com/assemble/verb).

+* Get [generator-verb](https://github.com/assemble/generator-verb) to add documentation templates, or initialize docs for new projects
+* Get [grunt-verb](https://github.com/assemble/grunt-verb) for your Grunt build-chains
+* Get [gulp-verb](https://github.com/assemble/gulp-verb) for your gulp build-chains

 ## What does verb-cli do?